What Do Surgeon Do?

 - Heart Surgeon

 In 2016, there was an estimated number of 45,000 jobs in the United States for Surgeon.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Surgeon by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+There will be an estimated 1,900 positions for Surgeon per year.

 The states with the most job growth for Surgeon are New York, Maryland, and Colorado.
 Watch out if you plan on working in Mississippi, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.